UTEP-Parallel-Computing/parallel-floyd-warshall-brcervantes/README.md

 The program shall use an adjacency matrix
 The program shall split work among multiple mpi processes The program shall display a portion of the input and final matrices

+## How to Run warshall.py

+In order to run warshall.py the program matrixUtils.py must also be in the same working directory.
+When running warshall.py the arguments -f <file name of input matrix>, -r <file name of expected result> can be passed on the command line.
+By default -f is set to 'fwTest.txt' and -r is set to 'fwTestResult.txt'.
+If you want to pass the input file and result file on the command line the full command would be:

+     mpirun -n (number of threads) python3 ./warshall.py -f "Test.txt" -r "result.txt"

+ If you do not pass any arguments then the full command to run the program is:

+      mpirun -n (number of threads) python3 ./warshall.py

+**The program warshall.py will not run successfully with 8 or more threads.**